-- Saxony carpets have a soft, deep, cut pile, but they’re easily flattened and show vacuum marks.
+These carpets have a soft, deep, cut pile, but they’re easily flattened and show vacuum cleaner marks.
 They're popular for bedrooms and living rooms, but best avoided in busy areas such as hallways.

-- Twist carpets are smooth, hardwearing and practical, which makes them very popular.
-They don't show footprints and furniture marks, and are good at hiding dirt.
+Twists are smooth, hardwearing and practical, which makes them very popular.
+They don't show footprints or furniture marks, and are good at hiding dirt.
 They're a good choice for areas with lots of foot traffic and for families and pet owners.
 More than a third of people we surveyed* had bought twist carpets in the past 10 years.

-- Loop carpets are generally hard-wearing and practical so they’re good for high-traffic areas.
-But they're a no for pet owners, as animals with claws – especially cats – are likely to get them caught in the looped fibres.
+This style is generally hard-wearing and practical, so it's good for high-traffic areas.
+But loop carpets are a no for pet owners, as animals with claws – especially cats – are likely to get them caught in the looped fibres.

-- Berber carpets are made from uncut loops of pile, with a distinctive knot effect.
-They tend to be affordable and hard wearing, and often have a lightly flecked colouring which makes them excellent at hiding dirt.
+Berbers are made from uncut loops of pile, with a distinctive knot effect.
+They tend to be affordable and hard-wearing, and often have a lightly flecked colouring which makes them excellent at hiding dirt.
 Like other looped carpets, they can get pulls and snags.

-- Cut and loop carpets use a combination of cut and looped pile to create patterns.
-They're less popular now than in their 70s heyday, but can still be found at a handful of retailers.
+Manufacturers of this style use a combination of cut and looped pile to create patterns.
+They're less popular now than in their 1970s heyday, but can still be found at a handful of retailers.